-A SEND workstream has been established for teaching staff from across the curriculum and this meets once a term, to discuss and review the identification, assessment and provision for pupils with SEND.
+The SENCO works closely with the Learning and Teaching Leads to ensure that staff access regular training sessions throughout the academic year.
+The SENCO also meets regularly with the Heads of KS3 and KS4 to discuss and review the identification, assessment and provision for pupils with SEND.
 The Inclusion Team meet once a week for training, drop ins with external professionals and regular reviews of provision for pupils with SEND.